codr7/cidk/README.md

 #### call fun+
 Calls functions in specified order. `fun` is popped from stack if missing.

-#### call-bin op+
-Calls binary operators in specified order. `op` is popped from stack if missing.
-Operators are parameterized using values from the stack on evaluation.

 #### cp [offs 0] [len 1]
 Copies `nvals` items starting at `offs` to end of stack.